 Discussing my theme of fitness helping people in recovery this article talks about different ways to stay sober.
 Using some of the guidelines that this article states gives me more of a guide into why fitness helps recovery.

 Bullard, E. (2017).
 Recreational therapy.
-Salem Press Encyclopedia Of Health,
+Salem Press Encyclopedia Of Health, incomplete entry?

 Recreational therapy is a form of physical therapy that utilizes various activities to help promote both physical and mental health for people suffering from addiction.
 Recreational therapists look to help enhance their patient’s physical and mental health by doing activities that they find stimulating such as creating art, playing games or in a sport event or other physical activities.